Best TV Providers in Customer Satisfaction 2020

 How satisfied are you with your TV provider’s tech support and customer service?

-2020’s best in customer satisfaction for tech support and customer service: DIRECTV, Cox, and Spectrum
+Best for tech support and customer service: DIRECTV, Cox, and Spectrum

 Tech and customer support is another category where we see lower-than-usual scores because of a universal truth: finding good help from a tech-support or customer-service department can be difficult.

 Customers of DIRECTV, Cox, and Spectrum are the happiest of all.
 It kind of makes you wonder what last year’s top three—Verizon Fios, Mediacom, and DISH—did wrong in 2019 since they finished fifth, sixth, and ninth, respectively.